faiyaz7283/dashtam-api/docs/development/guides/token-rotation.md

 ### Security Benefits

-1. **Limits Token Lifetime**: Even if a refresh token is stolen, it only works once
+1. **Limits Token Lifetime:** Even if a refresh token is stolen, it only works once
-2. **Detects Theft**: If someone else uses the token, your next request fails
+2. **Detects Theft:** If someone else uses the token, your next request fails
-3. **Reduces Attack Window**: Stolen tokens have minimal value
+3. **Reduces Attack Window:** Stolen tokens have minimal value
-4. **Prevents Replay Attacks**: Old tokens can't be reused
+4. **Prevents Replay Attacks:** Old tokens can't be reused

 ### Business Impact

-- **No rotation**: Simpler implementation, but less secure
+- **No rotation:** Simpler implementation, but less secure
-- **With rotation**: More secure, but requires careful handling to avoid breaking user sessions
+- **With rotation:** More secure, but requires careful handling to avoid breaking user sessions

 ---